ladybug-tools/lbt-honeybee/README.md

 ## Included Honeybee Core Libraries

-Since both honeybee extensions use the honeybee core libraries, the following dependencies are also included:
+Since the honeybee extensions use the honeybee-core libraries, the following dependencies are also included:

 * [honeybee-core](https://github.com/ladybug-tools/honeybee-core)